 13.4 Board Evaluation

 The Directors also discussed the quality quantity and timeliness of flow ofinformation between the Company management and the Board which is necessary for the Boardto effectively and reasonably perform their duties.
-The feedback of the meeting was shared with the Chairman of theCompany.
+The feedback of the meeting was sharedby Lead Independent Director with the Board of the Company.

-The Board of Directors on recommendation of Nomination and Remuneration Committee hasadopted a Nomination and Remuneration Policy in terms of theprovisions of subsection (3) of Section 178 of the Act dealingwith appointment and remuneration of Directors KeyManagerial Personnel and Senior Management Personnel.
-The policy covers criteria fordetermining qualifications positive attributes independence and remuneration of itsDirectors Key Managerial Personnel and Senior Management Personnel.
-The said Policy isannexed to this Report as Annexure B'.
+The Board of Directors has adopted a Nomination and Remuneration Policy in terms of theprovisions of subsection (3) of Section 178 of the Act and SEBI Listing Regulationsdealing with appointment and remuneration of Directors Key Managerial Personnel andSenior Management Personnel.

-13.6 Meetings of the Board of Directors
+13.7 Meetings of the Board of Directors

-13.7 Meetings of Audit Committee
+13.8 Meetings of the Audit Committee

-The Audit Committee met 9 (Nine) times during the year under review.
-The details of themeetings composition of the Committee and the terms of reference of the Committee aregiven in the Corporate Governance Report.
+During the year under review the Audit Committee met eight times.
+The details of themeetings composition and terms of reference of the Committee are given in the CorporateGovernance Report which forms a part of the Annual Report.

-14.1 Statutory Auditors
+14. AUDITORS 14.1 Statutory Auditors

-The Statutory Auditors' Report for the FY 2016-17 does not contain any qualificationsreservations adverse remarks or disclaimer and no frauds were reported by the Auditors tothe Company under sub-section (12) of Section 143 of the Act.
+The Statutory Auditors' Report for the FY 2020-21 does not contain any qualificationsreservations adverse remarks or disclaimer and no frauds were reported by the Auditors tothe Company under sub-section (12) of Section 143 of the Act.

 14.2 Branch Auditors

-In terms of provisions of sub-section (8) of Section 143 of the Act read with Rule 12of the Companies (Audit and Auditors) Rules 2014 audit of the accounts of the branchoffices of the Company located outside India is required to be conducted by the person(s)or firm(s) qualified to act as Branch Auditors in accordance with laws of that country.Approval of the Members is sought to authorise the Board of Directors/Audit Committee toappoint Branch Auditors in consultation with the Statutory Auditors for the branch officesof the Company outside India and also to fix their remuneration.
-The Board of Directorsrecommends to the Members theresolution as stated in Item No. 4 of the Notice convening the ensuing Annual GeneralMeeting.
+In terms of provisions of sub-section (8) of Section 143 of the Act read with Rule 12of the Companies (Audit and Auditors) Rules 2014 the audit of the accounts of the branchoffices of the Company located outside India is required to be conducted by the person(s)or firm(s) qualified to act as Branch Auditors in accordance with laws of that country.The Board of Directors seek approval of the Members to authorise the Board ofDirectors/Audit Committee to appoint Auditors for the branch offices of the Company andalso to fix their remuneration.
+The Board of Directors recommends to the Members theresolution as stated in Item No. 4 of the Notice convening the ensuing Annual GeneralMeeting.

 14.3 Cost Auditors